 After all, they’re living in an environment with plenty of support on hand.
 This gives seniors the freedom to enjoy life more and to focus on the good parts, rather than trying to do everything.

-So, then let’s examine the benefits of assisted living near me and how they might aid the elderly in keeping or regaining their independence.
+So, then let’s examine the benefits of assisted living and assisted living might aid the elderly in keeping or regaining their independence.
 We’ll also talk about the challenges, as there are always some.

 If you’re interested in other options, check out our post called Where Will You Live When You Retire?
 In it we highlight a wide range of living options, how they differ from each other, and why you might choose one over another.